-This beginning level Hip-Hop course will focus on the foundation of various Hip- Hop/Street dance techniques.
+This beginning level Hip-Hop course will focus on the foundation of various Hip-Hop/Street dance techniques.
 Musicality and beginning level rhythmic skills will be emphasized, in addition to historical chronology and context.
-This course will review cumulative Hip-Hop technique and information while preparing students for further study at more advanced levels

 173 Hip-Hop Dance Techniques III (1) UC:CSU